ventus-ag/docs/_docs/tutorials/creating-custom-images.md

 ## Prerequisites:

 For this tutorial you need:
-* login to your Linux virtual machine in the Ventus Cloud Portal, if you do not already have one, follow the instructions on the next page - [Creating a new Linux VM using Ventus Cloud](https://ventuscloud.eu/docs/quickstarts/create-linux-vm-using-ventus)
-* create new API User if you do not already have one by following up the instructions on the next page - [API Users](https://ventuscloud.eu/docs/coretasks/api-users) and execute OpenRC file of the created Api User:
+* Create new API User, if you do not already have it, by following up the instructions on the next page - [API Users](https://ventuscloud.eu/docs/coretasks/api-users) and execute OpenRC file of the created Api User:
 ```
 . openrc
 ```
-* prepare your own image that you want to upload to the Ventus portal.
-In our case, we use just one of the Ubuntu images, but you can upload your own unique image that should be located locally on your virtual machine:
+* Prepare your own image that you want to upload to the Ventus portal.
+In our case, we use just one of the Ubuntu images, but you can upload your own unique image that should be located locally:
 ```
 wget https://cloud-images.ubuntu.com/focal/current/focal-server-cloudimg-amd64.img
 ```